DeepSenseCA/echofilter/docs/source/usage_guide.rst

    -  Split the input Sv data into segments such that each segment contains contiguous temporal samples

--  Pass the each segment of the input through the model to generate output probabilities
+-  Pass the each segment of the input through the :term:`model` to generate output probabilities.

--  Crop the depth dimension down to zoom in on the most salient data
+-  Crop the depth dimension down to zoom in on the most salient data.

-   -  If upfacing, crop the top off the echogram to show only 2m above the shallowest estimated surface line depth
+   -  If :term:`upfacing`, crop the top off the echogram to show only 2m above the shallowest estimated :term:`surface line` depth.

-   -  If downfacing, crop the bottom off the echogram only 2m below the deepest estimated bottom line depth
+   -  If :term:`downfacing`, crop the bottom off the echogram only 2m below the deepest estimated :term:`bottom line` depth.

-   -  If more than 35% of the echogram's height (threshold value set with ``--autocrop-threshold``) was cropped away, pass the cropped Sv data through the model to get better predictions based on the zoomed in data
+   -  If more than 35% of the echogram's height (threshold value set with ``--autocrop-threshold``) was cropped away, pass the cropped Sv data through the :term:`model` to get better predictions based on the zoomed in data.

--  Line boundary probabilities are converted into output depths
+-  Line boundary probabilities are converted into output depths.

    -  The boundary probabilities at each pixel are integrated to make a cumulative probability distribution across depth, :math:`p(\text{depth} > \text{boundary location})`.

-   -  The output boundary depth is estimated as the depth at which the cumulative probability distribution first exceeds 50%
+   -  The output boundary depth is estimated as the depth at which the cumulative probability distribution first exceeds 50%.

 -  Bottom, surface, and turbulence lines are output to EVL files.

-   -  Note: there is no EVL file for the nearfield line since it is at a constant depth as provided by the user and not generated by the model.
+   -  Note: there is no EVL file for the :term:`nearfield line` since it is at a constant depth as provided by the user and not generated by the :term:`model`.

 -  Regions are generated:

-   -  Regions are collated if there is a small gap between consecutive passive data or bad data regions.
+   -  Regions are collated if there is a small gap between consecutive :term:`passive data` or :term:`bad data regions`.

    -  Regions which are too small (fewer than 10 pings for rectangles) are dropped.